 Print Spooler Buffer

-A specialized temporary memory queue where an operating system stores document layout files until the target peripheral is ready to process the data blocks.
+A temporary memory queue where an operating system stores document layout files until the target peripheral is ready to process data blocks.

 Access Point Isolation